Sustainable Global Experience™

 Funding

-You will be required to pay a £50 refundable deposit.
+Programme participants are required to pay a £50 refundable deposit.
 Deposits are refunded upon completion of the programme, minus any cleaning fees or additional charges.

 Please note that daily living costs and visa costs (if required) are not covered by our programme fees.
 Depending on when you can arrive in London, you may need to travel to London the day before the Eurostar departure and this cost will be covered by you.